section-engineering-education/engineering-education/content/articles/how-to-setup-prisma-client-server-that-uses-mongodb-as-the-database/index.md

 >Note: You might encounter an error response when sending PUT or DELETE requests.
 To solve this, first, stop your server, run `prisma generate`, and then rerun your server with `npm run dev`.

 ### Conclusion
 SQL and NoSQL have different data structures.
-This guide used Prisma as an ORM to generate schemes for a MongoDB JSON document.
+This tutorial utilizes Prisma as an ORM to create schemes for a MongoDB JSON dataset.
 Then created a server that leverages the advantages of running Prisma with MongoDB to show how MongoDB-Prisma connector can be used in a typical project.

-The beauty with the Prisma is that it made working with databases feel so intuitive and straightforward from the data modeling, running, migrations, writing the queries, and integrating it with the API.

 Prisma client generates and provides functions or methods depending on the database model you want to create.
 We use those functions to create a stateful connection to a database.
 That will then be used to create, delete, update, or do an operation related to the database.
 Thus providing very simple and intuitive steps to set up all this without manually writing a single database query.